juxhouse/blog/SaneVer.md

 ## Non-Intentional Breaking Changes

 Bugs will happen.
-Just fix them and move on.
-Rebuild downstream projects or alert users if necessary.
+Just fix them as soon as you can and move on.
 No need to rename your project.

 ## Breaking Changes are Context-Dependant